andlo/mycroft-skills-list-gitbook/skills/sound-tuner-skill.andlo.md

 ---
-description: This skill plays a sound in the given note or an sound in the given guitar string
+description: 'This skill plays a sound in the given note or an sound in the given guitar string'
 ---

 ### _sound-tuner-skill.andlo_